Sanket254/Face-Mask-Detection-with-Dashboard/README.md

 # Face Mask Detection — Web App (FastAPI + HTML/CSS/JS)

-This merges your two Streamlit apps (live camera + violator dashboard) into one web frontend, backed by a FastAPI server.
-Your detection/saving logic from `simplesave.py` is preserved almost line-for-line inside `backend/detector.py` — it's just wrapped in a class so it can be started/stopped from a button instead of running as a blocking script.

 ## 1. Directory structure

 Put things exactly like this (or adjust the paths in `detector.py` /